 Rail-Track Laying and Maintenance Equipment Operators lay, repair, and maintain track for standard or narrow-gauge railroad equipment used in regular railroad service or in plant yards, quarries, sand and gravel pits, and mines.
 Includes ballast cleaning machine operators and railroad bed tamping machine operators.

-Track Equipment Operators with little to no experience tend to make between $31100 and $40940 while the more experienced ones make over $60170 per year.
+Track Equipment Operators with little to no experience tend to make between $33970 and $44210 while the more experienced ones can earn over $69460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Track Equipment Operator is to move to a higher paying state like CA. Right now, the highest paying states for Track Equipment Operators are CA, MN, DE, NY and IL.
+One of the easiest ways to increase your salary as a Rail-Track Laying and Maintenance Equipment Operator is to move to a higher paying state like MA.
+Right now, the highest paying states for Track Equipment Operators are MA, NY, WY, OR and MD.

-3 other factors that can increase your salary as A Track Equipment Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Rail-Track Laying and Maintenance Equipment Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Track Equipment Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Track Equipment Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons